vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/code/vue-playground.md

 ::::

-:::: md-demo Vue Playground with customized settings and import
+:::: preview Vue Playground with customized settings and import

 ::: vue-playground Playground 2